naf-m62/go-tachart/README.md

 ![Screen Shot 2021-06-08 at 12 04 45 PM](https://user-images.githubusercontent.com/6463139/121121350-ff88e580-c851-11eb-8857-8691c2bb7925.png)

+### In this fork
+Added a **GenImage** method to generate an image as a byte slice.
+I’m using it on the backend of my [TradeGPT](https://chromewebstore.google.com/detail/tradegpt/jfmfkapbknjkbeipidkpknbnimniobec?hl=en) extension.
+The image is generated with this method and then sent to the AI for analysis.

 ### Usage

 In this example, a simple chart is created with a few lines of code.
 A complete code example can be found in the example folder.